-Gaining muscle - Eat enough food - make sure you are getting enough calories in for your activity level - and then get in the gym.
-Muscle is built in the gym, not the kitchen.
+Gaining muscle - Eat enough food - make sure you are getting enough calories in for your activity level - and then get in the gym or do body weight training.

 Maintaining weight - The same as above.
 When the body gets into balance it naturally maintains its ideal weight.
-You don't have to do different things when you're sick to when you're well, and when you're fat to when you're thin.
-Do healthful things and you will get healthful results.
-An overweight body is just a symptom of a body that's out of balance - many times this is a direct result of the dieting and calorie restriction mentality that has preceded it.
-Eat a healthy, high carb low fat vegan diet along with exercise, sufficient sleep and sunshine and your body will come into perfect balance and you will maintain your ideal weight.
-Make sure you're always eating to total satiation of course.
+An overweight body is just a symptom of a body that's out of balance - many times this is a direct result of the dieting and restriction that has preceded it.
+Eat a healthy, low fat, whole foods vegan diet along with exercise, sufficient sleep, supplementation and sunshine and your body (and mind) will gradually come into balance.

 Toning up - Weight training and body weight training are ideal for toning up.
 You don't have to go to a gym, but things like squats, lunges, pushups, pull-ups, burpees, can all be done at home with great results.